 37. What’s an AJAX request, and how would an AJAX request be used?

 38. How do you use HTML5 new tags in IE version eight and earlier?

 A: That’s a trick question, because HTML5 semantic tags like the article, figcaption, footer, header, nav, and section, are not supported by HTML4-based browsers, and that includes IE8.
 However, you can use html5shiv.js to run these elements in the older browsers.

 Take the Next Step Toward Becoming a UI Developer

 Interview question and answer refreshers are great, but nothing beats right, solid information and skills taught in a professional yet relaxed environment.
 Whether you’re looking to become a UI developer or want to boost your existing UI skills, Simplilearn has everything you need.

-The Design Thinking Certification Training Course helps you master the robust process of problem-solving that involves understanding customer needs on a deeper level.
+The UI/UX Design Expert Masters course helps you master the robust process of problem-solving that involves understanding customer needs on a deeper level.
 You'll learn Simplilearn’s patented 5D Design Thinking Framework, get aligned with industry standards, frame design problems, and validate innovative solutions.
 You’ll become an expert in business strategy and innovation and with it, the confidence and know-how to drive a design thinking culture in your organization.

-The User Experience (UX) Interaction Design Training Course teaches you the customer-oriented and prototype-driven process of creating efficient interactions between users and an interface.
+The UI/UX Design Expert teaches you the customer-oriented and prototype-driven process of creating efficient interactions between users and an interface.
 You’ll develop a deep understanding of usability principles, user needs, and design best practices to add more meaning to your products, define a compelling user journey, and give your audience an unforgettable user experience.